News & Trending Shopping & Deals News

 kucherav/Adobe man using laptop to work remotely from home

-What’s not taxed: Certain articles of clothing up to $125 per item, school supplies up to $50 per item, school instruction material up to $20 per item, laptop and tablet computers up to $500 per item, and some sports equipment up to $150 per item
+What’s not taxed: Clothing up to $125 per item, school supplies up to $50 per item, school instruction material up to $20 per item, laptop and tablet computers up to $500 per item, and sports equipment up to $150 per item.

 States with no sales tax